-Challenge: An industrial equipment direct-marketing, email-marketing solution was required that was possible to use at minimal cost.
+Challenge: An industrial equipment direct-marketing, email solution was required that could be used at minimal cost.

 While people targeted by this type of email are reluctant to fill in forms and register, that’s because they can’t be bothered.
 That’s why you need accurate campaign analytics to enable a proper follow-up via your sales team.